LibertyDSNP/spec/pages/Announcements/Overview.md

 The `DSNPBatchPublication` Ethereum events are ordered by information provided in the transaction.
 Announcements in a Batch Publication File are then ordered by row index.

 1. `DSNPBatchPublication` Block number ascending
 2. `DSNPBatchPublication` Transaction index ascending
 3. `DSNPBatchPublication` Log index ascending
 4. Batch Publication File Announcement row appearance order

+## Reverting an Announcement

+Announcements may not be deleted, but some may be marked as invalid by using a [Tombstone Announcement](/Announcements/Types/Tombstone).
+For example, if a user creates a reaction announcement, they may remove that reaction by creating a tombstone announcement.

 ## Non-Normative